diptiSH/diptiSH.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a post-doctoral research fellow in the School of Earth and Ocean Sciences at University of Victoria.

 ## Research Interests